There is a dark mode button on the bottom right

 “Take some hostages.
 We negotiate later!”

 Monkey and Puma glanced at each other then at me.
-Monkey then stomped over my way, grabbed my shirt, and lifted me from the collateral of mortar and brick.
-The floor swayed around me before I was dumped into a van like a sack of potatoes.
+Monkey then stomped over to me, grabbed my shirt, and lifted me from the collateral of mortar and brick.
+The floor swayed around me before I was dumped into a van half hazardly like a sack of potatoes.
 Soon after, that sheepish elderly woman was thrown in beside me, and the door was shut closed with a thud.

 Rabbit floored the gas pedal, and the van jolted forward.
 “Tiger and Fox.
 You two really screwed us over today.
 Expect a cut from your pay when we get back to the base.”